|

 PART I: Some basic guidelines

-1. How to break your lease
+1. Break your lease

-2. How to get your security deposit returned
+2. Get your security deposit returned

-PART II: How to prepare for small claims court
+PART II: Prepare for small claims court

 3. Learn your state’s landlord tenant law